cf73/humanity/content/collections/pages/donate.md

         marks:
           -
             type: italic
-        text: 'Please help us engage this urgent effort to help rescue our humanity and our home planet. ' -
+        text: 'Please help us engage this urgent effort to rescue our humanity and our home planet. ' -
         type: text
         text: 'Thank you!'